-There have been 19 ADF Non-Fatal Casualties year to date, which is again below the three-year average showing green for achieving the annual target.
-It is worth noting however that 6 of these casualties were attributed to cooking or cooking left unattended and all 6 were as a precautionary check-up.
+There were 29 ADF Non-Fatal Casualties, which is below the three-year average showing green for achieving the annual target.
+It is worth noting that 8 of these casualties only required a precautionary check-up, 8 required hospital for slight injury and 13 were given first aid on scene.
 Operational staff give advice and guidance after every incident as well as distributing fire safety information to any nearby addresses and neighbours.

 Home Fire Safety Visits remain a key focus in our community safety activity to reduce accidental dwelling fires and casualties resulting from these.
 We continue to explore and develop partnerships throughout the area to identify those most vulnerable and/or at risk from fire and/or harm in the home.
 Through our contribution to Aberdeen City Community Safety Hub and the CPA collectively we have raised awareness of our referral process and promote a better understanding of fire risk in the home.
-The figures presented in the graph above show the number of HFSV's delivered year-to-date and are lower than we would hope for this time of year but represent the difficulties brought on with COVID 19 restrictions and social distancing limits.
+The figures presented in the graph above show the number of HFSV's delivered year-to-date and are lower than we would hope for an annual report but represent the difficulties even in the later stages of COVID 19 restrictions and social distancing limits.

 The SFRS focus remains on delivery of high and very high risk HFSV's these are being carried out by both our Community Action Teams as well as operational front-line staff.
-We continue to monitor emerging risk and will adjust our delivery strategy in line with Scottish Government COVID 19 guidance, to protect both the public and our staff.
+We continue to monitor emerging risk and are in line with the Scottish governments recommendations.
+HFSV's have been fully reinvigorated and the percentage of the public we reach will continue to increase throughout the next year.